globus-gladier/gladier/README.rst

    :target: https://gladier.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-Gladier is a Programmable Data Capture, Storage,and Analysis Architecture for Experimental Facilities.
+Gladier is a programmable data capture, storage, and analysis architecture for experimental facilities.
 The architecture leverages a data/computing substrate based on data and compute agents deployed across computer and storage systems at APS, ALCF, and elsewhere, all managed by cloud-hosted Globus services.